 Vitamin C also helps maintain connective tissue such as collagen in the cornea.

 7. Improves our mood (and may prevent depression)

 There are a lot of factors that determine our happiness – some of them include relationships, performance at work, and financial status.

 But here’s a factor that research confirms – Vitamin C can help make us happy.

 There are numerous studies done on both adults and children that prove that vitamin C can help reduce symptoms of depression.

-Our body needs vitamin C to convert dopamine to norepinephrine which is an important hormone that prevents depression and mood swings.
+Our body needs vitamin C to convert dopamine to norepinephrine, which is an important hormone that prevents depression and mood swings.

-This is a big reason why people who have low vitamin C will show symptoms of depression.
+It is a big reason why people who have low vitamin C will show symptoms of depression.

 One study reveals that hospital patients who were given vitamin C said they were happier in as little as a week .

-In fact, low vitamin C has been linked to depression in older people .
+Low vitamin C has been linked to depression in older people .